chef/chef-web-docs/chef_master/source/api_chef_server.rst

    key:search_pattern

-where ``key`` is a field name that is found in the JSON description of an indexable object on the Chef server (a role, node, client, environment, or data bag) and ``search_pattern`` defines what will be searched for, using one of the following search patterns: exact, wildcard, range, or fuzzy matching.
+where ``key`` is a field name that is found in the JSON description of an indexable object on the Chef Infra Server (a role, node, client, environment, or data bag) and ``search_pattern`` defines what will be searched for, using one of the following search patterns: exact, wildcard, range, or fuzzy matching.
 Both ``key`` and ``search_pattern`` are case-sensitive; ``key`` has limited support for multiple character wildcard matching using an asterisk ("*") (and as long as it is not the first character).

 .. end_tag